 Deer have become one of the most serious problems in gardens and landscapes.
 Knowing how to control deer successfully means knowing something about them and their behavior.

 If there are fewer than five deer per square mile, with only occasional browsing and buds nipped in the spring, try repellents or more long-term landscaping choices.
-If there are about five to ten deer per square mile, with damage through the summer including loitering and feeding during daytime, you may try the same techniques first.
+If there are about five to ten deer per square mile, with damage through the summer including loitering and feeding during the daytime, you may try the same techniques first.
 If these don’t work, you may need to resort to controlled dogs and fencing.
 Finally, if there are more than ten deer per square mile, with most plants being damaged and stripped to the ground, start with fencing and dogs but work toward cooperative community controls.